sruss07/MS03-Geodictionary/README.md

 ### Features Left to Implement

 - Integrate functionality to the Add Terms form to allow users to upload photographs when submitting new terms and definitions
+- Add links to relevant external sites which can provide additional information on terms within the dictionary
 - Add social channels to allow communication between users
 - Add links to merchandise and trip websites

 > [Back to Top](#table-of-contents)